Event Tree Analysis (ETA) — What It Is and How It Works

 Event Tree Analysis (ETA) is a forward-looking risk assessment tool used to explore the different outcomes that can result from a single initiating event.
-It’s a structured, visual method that helps you answer the question:
+It maps possible scenarios step by step, showing how protective systems and human actions influence the outcome.

-Why Use ETA?
+Why use ETA?

-ETA is widely used in industries such as:
+ETA is widely used across industries including:

 • Process industry